-We have performed the procedures which were agreed to by Filinvest Land, Inc. (the "Company") solely to assist you in complying with the requirements of the Philippine Stock Exchange ("PSE") in relation to the Quarterly Progress Report for the period from April 1, 2022 to June 30, 2022 on the use of proceeds from the initial public offering ("IPO") of the shares of Filinvest REIT Corp. ("FILRT") ("Subject Matter).
+We have performed the procedures which were agreed to by Filinvest Land, Inc. (the "Company") solely to assist you in complying with the requirements of the Philippine Stock Exchange ("PSE") in relation to the Final Report on the use of proceeds from the initial public offering ("IPO") of the shares of Filinvest REIT Corp. ("FILRT") on August 12, 2022.
+This report covers additional disbursements for the period from July 1, 2022 to August 11, 2022 ("Subject Matter").
 Accordingly, this may not be suitable for another purpose.